-Exercise as a central component of treatment has taken many forms in NWP programs over the past 30+ years, from formalized vigorous multi-week training programs preparing residents for wilderness adventures to 2-minute “move and shake” sessions in the classrooms.
+Exercise as a central component of treatment has taken many forms in Northwest Passage’s programs over the past 40+ years, from formalized vigorous multi-week training programs preparing residents for wilderness adventures to 2-minute “move and shake” sessions in the classrooms.
 There is a large body of evidence that points to the benefits of exercise and movement in the promotion of both mental health and cognition.
-At NWP we will strive to stay abreast of the rapidly changing field of movement and exercise as they apply to total brain and body health.
+At Northwest Passage, we strive to stay abreast of the rapidly changing field of movement and exercise as they apply to total brain and body health.

 Morning Exercise = Mental Health

 Exercise and Mental Health